Chicago Bankruptcy in Divorce Attorneys

 There are countless other categories that will be impacted in some shape or form, such as your insurance benefits, business assets, retirement benefits, and money you may have received from a negligence claim or workers’ compensation.
 However, the impact you feel will depend on which kind of bankruptcy you file for.
 When it comes to bankruptcy and divorce cases, the two kinds of bankruptcy you may consider are Chapter 7 and Chapter 13.

 These two kinds of bankruptcy are both viable options when it comes to dealing with financial hardship on top of a divorce.
-Both have their benefits and drawbacks, and determining which option is best for your case will require an Illinois Chicago family law attorney to help guide you through the process.
+Both have their benefits and drawbacks, and determining which option is best for your case will require a Chicago family law attorney to help guide you through the process.

 In Chapter 7 bankruptcy, a bankruptcy trustee will look at your assets and sell all property that is not already exempt, such as your house, any vehicles, and the land you live on.
 The sale of this property will be used to pay back your debts.
 Overall, the process may only take a few months, depending on the assets you own.
 However, this option may not be viable for you if you do not own enough property to pay off your debts.
 For example, if you do not have land, a house, a car, or any other expensive pieces of personal property, then Chapter 7 bankruptcy may simply not work for paying off your debt.